 (informative)

-The terminology used in S-100 aligns with the terminology used in the ISO 19100 suite of standards and it is different to that used in the previous editions of S-57.
-The previous editions of S-57 used the terms “raster” and “matrix” to address images and data described by organized sets of attribute values.
+The terminology used in S-100 aligns with the terminology used in the ISO 19100 suite of standards and it is different from that used in S-57.
+S-57 used the terms “raster” and “matrix” to address images and data described by organized sets of attribute values.
 The ISO 19100 suite of standards has a more rigorous definition of terms, but these new terms include much more that is normally thought of as "Raster" or "Matrix" data.
 Unfortunately current terms in this field have been used with broad overlapping meanings and the terminology can be confusing.

 One of the most misused terms is “raster”.
 Technically the term describes the row by column scanning of a regular rectangular grid, such as the raster scan of a television screen.
 A raster is a type of a grid.
 However, often the term is used in a very broad sense to mean most, but not all types of data that cover an area.
 S-100 now makes use of the term “raster” in its more precise technical sense as a traversal method for a grid of data.